-- Set RMS File Extend Parameters-In Version 4.0, the VAX RMS file extend default was reduced from 80 to 0 blocks.
+- Set RMS file extend parameters-In Version 4.0, the RMS file extend default was reduced from 80 to 0 blocks.
 Because files extend in increments of twice the multiblock count (default 16), system defaults now provide file extension of only 32 blocks.
-Thus, when files are created or extended, increased I/O may slow performance.
+Thus, when files are created or extended, increased I/O can slow performance.
 The problem can be overcome by specifying larger values for SYSGEN file extend parameters or by setting the SYSGEN parameter RMS_EXTEND_SIZE=80.
-(See the VMS System Generation Utility Manual.) - Relink Images-Beginning with VMS Version 4.0, the run-time library (VMSRTL) is separated into five smaller libraries.
-Running images linked under previous versions of the VMS operating system will therefore incur the image activation costs of mapping all five libraries, even if only one is needed.
-You may improve performance by relinking pre-Version 4.0 images that reference run-time library routines, so that only the required libraries are mapped and activated. - Install frequently used images-When an image is accessed concurrently by more than one process on a routine basis, install the image with the Install Utility, specifying the /OPEN, /SHARED, and /HEADER_RESIDENT qualifiers.
-You will thereby ensure that all processes use the same physical copy of the image, and that the image will be activated in the most efficient way.
+(See the OpenVMS System Management Utilities Reference Manual.) - Relink images-Beginning with Version 4.0 of the operating system, the run-time library (RTL) is separated into five smaller libraries.
+Running images linked under previous versions of the operating system will therefore incur the image activation costs of mapping all five libraries, even if only one is needed.
+You can improve performance by relinking pre-Version 4.0 images that reference RTL routines, so that only the required libraries are mapped and activated. - Install frequently used images-When an image is accessed concurrently by more than one process on a routine basis, install the image with the Install utility, specifying the /OPEN, /SHARED, and /HEADER_RESIDENT qualifiers.
+You will thereby ensure that all processes use the same physical copy of the image and that the image will be activated in the most efficient way.

 Generally, an image takes about two additional physical pages when installed /OPEN/HEADER_RESIDENT/SHARED.
-The utility's LIST /FULL command shows the highest number of concurrent accesses to an image installed with the /SHARED qualifier.
+The utility's LIST/FULL command shows the highest number of concurrent accesses to an image installed with the /SHARED qualifier.
 This information can help you decide if installing an image is worth the space.
-For more information on the Install Utility, refer to the VMS Install Utility Manual.
+For more information about the Install utility, refer to the OpenVMS System Manager's Manual.